D. J. Foster

-Darryll James "D. J." Foster (born November 22, 1993) is a former gridiron football running back who is the manager of player development at Arizona State University, where he played college football.
+Darryll James Foster (born November 22, 1993) is an American former football running back who is the manager of player development at Arizona State University, where he played college football.
 He signed with the New England Patriots as an undrafted free agent in 2016.
 He was a member of the Super Bowl LI winning Patriots, though was inactive for the game itself.

-High school career
+Early life

 Foster attended Saguaro High School in Scottsdale, Arizona, where he rushed for more than 5,000 yards in his career.
 As a senior, he set an Arizona state single-season record with 60 total touchdowns, and also set state marks for rushing yards in a game (508), touchdowns in a game (10), touchdowns in a career, points in a career and points in a season.
 He helped lead his team to the Arizona Division III State Championship to cap off his high school career.
 He was chosen by the Arizona Republic as the Big Schools Player of the Year in 2011, and also was named the 2011 Tribune Football Player of the Year by the East Valley Tribune.

 Considered a four-star recruit by Rivals.com, he was rated as the 5th best athlete prospect of his class, and drew comparisons to Greg Jennings.
 On January 27, 2012, he announced his commitment to Arizona State over numerous Power 5 offers.

 College career

 2012 season

-He played in all 13 games, making one start.
+Foster played in all 13 games, making one start.
 He scored his first career touchdown against Missouri.
 He finished second on the team in all-purpose yardage with 1,026 yards (493 rushing and 533 receiving), and recorded six total touchdowns (two rushing, four receiving).

 2013 season

-He entered the season ready for an increased role with the team.
+Foster entered the season ready for an increased role with the team.
 He led the nation in receiving yards by a running back and was second overall on the team (653).
 He finished second on the team in all-purpose yardage (1,170 yards) and ranked second on the team in receptions (63).
 He totaled 10 total touchdowns for the season (six rushing, four receiving).
 He had ASU’s only touchdowns (one rush, one receiving) against Stanford in the Pac-12 Championship.